USDA-SCINet/scinet-site/sn_collections/_guides/vscode.md

 When you are done using a tunnel, it is important to close it to free up those resources for other users to use.
 To do this:
 1. Open a terminal on the ceres head node either via Ceres OnDemand or by using SSH to connect to ceres.scinet.usda.gov
 2. Run the following command, where <JobID> is the slurm job number that was displayed when you launched the tunnel: scancel <JobID>
   * If you have forgotten the slurm job number, you can find it by running the following command.
 Look for a job named "vscode-tunnel".

+## Troubleshooting

+**The VS Code OnDemand Window Stopped Responding.**
+  * Most likely your OnDemand session timed out.
+Return to the Ceres OnDemand webpage and request a new session.
+  * If your session hasn’t timed out, the server may be time slicing (i.e. pausing your session to let other small jobs through).
+To prevent this, make sure you request the interactive partition when creating your OnDemand session.